 Radial Nerve [C5, C6, C7, C8, T1]

-Radial nerve is continuation of posterior cord The along the posterior and inferior surface of the axillary artery and is an important nerve of upper limb that supplies innervates the extensor muscles of the elbow, wrist, and fingers.
-Skin on the dorsoradial aspect of hand is also supplied by radial nerve.
+The radial nerve is the continuation of posterior cord The along the posterior and inferior surface of the axillary artery and is an important nerve of upper limb that supplies innervate the extensor muscles of the elbow, wrist, and fingers.
+The skin on the dorsoradial aspect of hand is also supplied by the radial nerve.

 Branches of Medial Cord